 Defined Benefit - the levels of benefit retiring members receive is based on their pay history and length of service a Pension Fund of investments is built up from employee and employer contributions to generate income streams out of which retirement benefits are paid.
 The Council pays contributions to the Pension Fund sufficient to ensure that it can meet future payment obligations.
 These contributions are set on rates that are determined by Hymans Robertson, the Pension Fund's professionally qualified and independent actuaries and are based on triennial valuations of the fund.
 The most recent triennial valuation was 31st March 2010.
-The next formal valuation will be carried out is as at 31st March 2013 and will be reported in 2013/14.
+A further scheme valuation, as at 31st March 2013, is currently being undertaken, the results of which will be reported later in 2013/14.
+The revised employer contribution rates emerging from this valuation will be effective from 1st April 2014.